 New Paltz, NY 12561

-Please visit the Parking Web site for more details on visitor parking on our campus.
+Visit the Parking Web site for more details.

 GROUP VISITS, GUIDED TOURS, and COLLECTION ACCESS:

-For information on guided tours, bringing a group to the museum, or accessing objects from the permanent collection which are not currently on view, click HERE.
+For information on guided tours, bringing a group to the Museum, or accessing objects from the permanent collection which are not currently on view, visit our Group Visits page.